Read: October 20th-221st, 2015

 Richelle Mead is an automatic buy for me, everything from her Young Adult books (Vampire Academy, Bloodlines...) to her Adult series, ( Dark Swan, Georgia Kincaid...).
-So it was going to be no different for Soundless, until of course I got insanely lucky when I visited McNally Robinson for my next ARC for the Two Thumbs Up Program.
+It was going to be no different for Soundless, Mead’s upcoming releases, until of course I got insanely lucky when I visited McNally Robinson for my next ARC for the Two Thumbs Up Program.
 Soundless would be my first Mead ARC, and I couldn't be happier.

 Just by reading the summery of Soundless, I was blown away.
 For the past year, bloggers have been going on about how we need more diverse books, and boy did we get it.
 And not just that, we got characters with hearing loss and blindness.
 This was the first book I've ever read where the characters knew sign language and that the whole book spoke using it.
 It was a truly unique experience!
 It showed you how signing is just another language to learn, and not some show people put on.

 The book also had a big message that I don't think many people will notice.
 The message being that artists and creativity are just as important as everything else.
 For schools and jobs currently, its 'very' important to know everything Math and Science related and so the schools cut the budget for the arts or don't even pay attention to them.
 The arts are so important and not many people realize that.
 Writing books is an art, and books or textbooks are very important in our everyday lives or education.
 That's why the artists being an important part of the story really got to me, the village acknowledged the arts and how important they are, I just wish everyone else would now too.